 Beets are a relatively new addition to our cook-at-home menu.
 We never shied away from them when eating out, but preparing them at home just wasn’t for us.
 Then we stumbled upon a bag of prepared, julienned beets at our local supermarket and things changed.
 This lowered the barrier to entry and now we are indeed beet people.

 This beet salad is one of the easiest things we’ve made of late.
+(Although, this new beet salad with maple lime dressing might be even easier!)
 This is especially true if you buy pre-julienned beets like we do, but even if not, it won’t take you too long.
 We combine beets with carrots (also shredded, but we do that ourselves on a box grater).
 Beets are quite beety and we think carrots freshen them up a bit.

 We then crumble in some feta, because as the name of the recipe indicates, this is a beetroot and feta salad.
 We suggested an amount in the recipe card below, but it’s your salad so add the whole block of it if you want.
 Same goes for the pomegranate seeds.
 We added about a quarter of a pomegranate’s worth – we think.
 We honestly didn’t measure because you just add as many as seem appropriate or inappropriate.
 And then top it with some parsley, because you gotta have something green in a salad.